 High school students are encouraged to work as election inspectors.
 A student who is 16 or 17 years of age and who is enrolled in grades 9-12 in a public or private high school and has at least a 3.0 GPA may serve as an election inspector.
 The municipal clerk must receive written authorization from the student's parent or guardian and school principal for the student to serve at the presidential election

 Hours & Compensation

 Polling places are open statewide from 7 a.m. to 8 p.m.
-Poll workers can work a full day, generally from 6:30 a.m. until approximately 9 p.m. or later in the case of November elections.
-The City of River Falls, allow election inspectors to work split shifts, just indicated that information on your application.
+Poll workers can work a full day which generally runs from 6:30 a.m. until approximately 9 p.m. or later in the case of November elections.
+The City of River Falls allows election inspectors to work split shifts.
+Please indicate that information on your application.
 Election inspectors are compensated for working at the polling place and for attending training sessions.
-Current pay: Election Inspectors/Special Voting Deputies/Special Registration Deputies receive $9/hour and Chief Election Inspectors receive $10.50/hour.
+Current pay for Election Inspectors/Special Voting Deputies/Special Registration Deputies is $9 per hour and Chief Election Inspectors receive $10.50 per hour.

 To be a poll worker, a person must:

 - Be a qualified elector of the county in which the polling place is established (i.e., an adult citizen of the United States who has resided in the election district for 28 days and is not otherwise disqualified to vote)